PPBDS/tutorial.helpers/vignettes/instructions.md

 ### Flow

-Each Exercise should have a *flow* which requires that students hit the "Continue" button at least twice.
+Each Exercise should have a *flow* which requires that students hit the "Continue" button at least once.

 * Begin with a *Start* which is a sentence or two of knowledge and/or the question itself.
 If the length of the Start text is longer than one or two lines, then do not place the question code chunk in the same part.
 Instead, the Start includes a triple hash, thereby creating the Continue button.
-If the length of the text is short enough that students are willing to read it (at most two sentences), you can include the answer code chunk in the same part.
+If the length of the text is short enough that students are willing to read it (at most two sentences), you can include the Exercise code chunk in the same part.

 * Most of the time there is no need for a triple hash before the code chunk.